 The portion of a trajectory where a collision can occur is of length $2\sqrt{D^2-\Delta^2}\csc \alpha$, where $\alpha$ is the angle between the trajectories at their closest point.
 Thus, the collision rate due to an intersection of distinct closed orbits is

-It should be noted that for very small angles $\alpha$, this formula can predict a rate much greater than either of $T_i^{-1}$.
-In such cases, equation~\ref{eq:collision_rate_of_intersection} would not be applicable since the formula for the length of the intersection region is only valid when this region is small in comparison to the entire orbit.
+It should be noted that for very small angles $\alpha$, this formula can predict a rate much higher than any of $T_i^{-1}$.
+In such cases, equation~\ref{eq:collision_rate_of_intersection} would not be applicable, since the formula for the length of the intersection region is only valid when this region is small in comparison to the entire orbit.

 A rough approximation of equation~\ref{eq:collision_rate_of_intersection} gives

 The expected number of intersections $\left< N_{int} \right>$ in a system with $N$ particles is roughly $\sim N^2 \frac{D}{R}$, giving an average total collision rate of